 The sixth thing that can happen to a high libido partner in a sexless marriage is desire for others.
 Since sex for high libido partners is the core activity that makes them feel loved and is akin to physical hunger, going without it for an extended period of time can feel like an emergency.
 Therefore, susceptibility to outsourcing for sexual satisfaction through porn or people significantly increases.
 Similar to someone who is starving and will start looking through dumpsters to find anything to eat, high libido partners will feel temptation to start looking for sexual satisfaction anywhere they can get it.
 To clarify, being in a sexless marriage never justifies adultery.
 However, being in a sexless marriage certainly raises the temptation to outsource sexually but it’s still your choice if you do.

 So, if you’re male with a high libido and think to yourself "I hate my wife," most likely it’s from a lack of sex because it leads to rejection, inadequacy, fear, detachment, distraction, and desire.
-Be sure to share with your partner how the lack of sexual intimacy makes you feel and explore what's causing it.
-Perhaps your partner hasn't realized how important it is, perhaps they don't feel emotionally connected to you, or perhaps they have unhealed sexual trauma from their past.

 For further learning, read the articles below.